mdaffin/disconnected.systems/_posts/2015-11-12-bare-metal-assembly-on-the-teensy-3.1.md

 ---
 layout: post
 title: Bare Metal Assembly on the Teensy 3.1
+description: A look at bare metal programming in assembly on the teensy 3.1 with out any external dependencies.
 ---

 I started to look at bare metal programming on the Teensy 3.1 and found quite a